 Exotic Pest Reporting

-Brown Marmorated Stink Bug (Halyomorpha halys) is an insect pest.
-It is a native of Eastern Asia and was first detected in Pennsylvania in the 1990's.
+Brown marmorated stink bug (Halyomorpha halys) is an insect pest.
+It is a native of Eastern Asia and was first detected in Pennsylvania in 2001.

 The Brown Marmorated Stink Bug feeds on a wide variety of shade and fruit trees, vegetables and legumes.
 Adults can become a nuisance during the fall when large numbers of them congregate on and invade buildings in search of overwintering sites.

 Summaries of State Plant Protection Laws and Regulations